Table of Contents

 - A better outcome in acute renal failure, often with complete recovery

 - Better stabilization of patients with chronic renal failure, optimizing them to return to hemodialysis after recovery.

 Sedation, pain control, and muscle relaxation are integral elements of intensive care to enhance patient comfort and compliance.

 Muscle relaxants should be used with great care in the ICU.
 It is possible to produce immobility in presence of awareness and pain.
-If used, a peripheral nerve stimulator should be utilized to assess the degree of paralysis.
+If used, a peripheral nerve stimulator should be used to assess the degree of paralysis.

-Sedative drugs include benzodiazepines (midazolam, lorazepam), anesthetics (propofol, ketamine) and central alpha2 agonists (dexmetedomidine, clonidine).
+Sedative drugs include benzodiazepines (midazolam, lorazepam), anesthetics (propofol, ketamine), and central alpha2 agonists (dexmetedomidine, clonidine).
 Intermittent sedation pauses are highly recommended.
 No sedation mode has been shown to be superior to others.

 Sedation is titrated, using the Richmond Agitation Sedation Scale (RASS).